-We live in age of inspiration overload.
+We live in the age of inspiration overload.
 From travel and lifestyle shots on Instagram, DIY ideas for just about any project you can dream up, and immediate accessibility to a knowledge pool that’s required to master new hobby, it’s hard to come up with an excuse not to do something.

-Rather than wading through endless options to find one with meaning that resonates at a deep level, we often pick the first that will do the job, fill the feed, or make a statement to someone.
+Rather than wading through endless options to find one with a meaning that resonates at a deep level, we often pick the first that will do the job, fill the feed, or make a statement to someone.

-Rather than gathering pieces of inspiration from many sources that we can combine to make something truly unique that has a purpose, we latch onto the first idea that sounds good.
+Rather than gathering pieces of inspiration from many sources that we can combine to make something truly unique, that has a purpose, we latch onto the first idea that sounds good.
 Then we run hard with it, often failing to look back and evaluate whether or not we ran with the right thing.

 Showing signs of being inspired and living an inspired life has become trendy.
 Those without a social presence ripe with incredible images and profound sayings are among those still stuck in a former world.
 We tend to perceive them as “out of touch,” “outdated,” “boring,” and, let’s be honest, a little “sad.”